Gilsabo/library/README.md

 ## I learned
 - Creating and managing objects in Javascript with object constructors and syntax sugar class
 - Using localStorage to persist data between page loads (to be done)
-- Building dynamic user interfaces using JavaScript and DOM manipulation
+- Building dynamic user interfaces using Javascript and DOM manipulation
 - Handling user input with forms and event listeners